Vacuum tube: Electron multipliers

 A photomultiplier is a phototube whose sensitivity is greatly increased through the use of electron multiplication.
 This works on the principle of secondary emission, whereby a single electron emitted by the photocathode strikes a special sort of anode known as a dynode causing more electrons to be released from that dynode.
 Those electrons are accelerated toward another dynode at a higher voltage, releasing more secondary electrons; as many as 15 such stages provide a huge amplification.
 Despite great advances in solid-state photodetectors (e.g. Single-photon avalanche diode), the single-photon detection capability of photomultiplier tubes makes this vacuum tube device excel in certain applications.
 Such a tube can also be used for detection of ionizing radiation as an alternative to the Geiger–Müller tube (itself not an actual vacuum tube).
 Historically, the image orthicon TV camera tube widely used in television studios prior to the development of modern CCD arrays also used multistage electron multiplication.

 For decades, electron-tube designers tried to augment amplifying tubes with electron multipliers in order to increase gain, but these suffered from short life because the material used for the dynodes "poisoned" the tube's hot cathode.
 (For instance, the interesting RCA 1630 secondary-emission tube was marketed, but did not last.)
 However, eventually, Philips of the Netherlands developed the EFP60 tube that had a satisfactory lifetime and was used in at least one product, a laboratory pulse generator.
 By that time, however, transistors were rapidly improving, making such developments superfluous.

 One variant called a "channel electron multiplier" does not use individual dynodes but consists of a curved tube, such as a helix, coated on the inside with material with good secondary emission.
 One type had a funnel of sorts to capture the secondary electrons.
 The continuous dynode was resistive, and its ends were connected to enough voltage to create repeated cascades of electrons.
 The microchannel plate consists of an array of single stage electron multipliers over an image plane; several of these can then be stacked.
-This can be used, for instance, as an image intensifier in which the discrete channels substitute for focussing.
+This can be used, for instance, as an image intensifier in which the discrete channels substitute for focusing.

 Tektronix made a high-performance wideband oscilloscope CRT with a channel electron multiplier plate behind the phosphor layer.
 This plate was a bundled array of a huge number of short individual c.e.m. tubes that accepted a low-current beam and intensified it to provide a display of practical brightness.
 (The electron optics of the wideband electron gun could not provide enough current to directly excite the phosphor.)